metapolator/metapolator/specimen,-and-glyph-interaction.md

   * the **diamond control** next to the pt-size number is a special one—gleaned from other creative-master interfaces (music)—because the the size range is quite large, 6pt to many hundreds (close to a thousand?) and we do not have all the space in the world for a control;
   * this control is a relative one, it in/decreases; users grab the diamond and pull it away (it is attached ‘by wire’ to its centre point) to make a change in the following fashion _(showing the diamond twice here, for educational purposes)_:<br/>
 ![](http://mmiworks.net/metapolator/tunebywire.png)<br/>
-(for R–to–L locales, right and left have to be flipped); we see there is plenty of bail-out area, to make no change;
+_(for R–to–L locales, right and left have to be flipped)_
+  * we see there is plenty of bail-out area (the two blue quadrants), to make no change; when the diamond is pulled over this area, the pt-size displayed is the one that was in use before this interaction started;
-  * the amount of in/decrease is simply the sum of the x and y offsets the diamond makes; normal increase/decrease 1 point per (effective) input pixel ‘pulled’, with shift 10 points; the update of the number and of the specimen itself is of course continuous; users can concentrate on looking at the specimen itself while scooting the diamond around and then…
+  * the amount of in/decrease is simply the sum of the absolute x and y offsets the diamond makes as measured from the centre point; normal increase/decrease 1 point per (effective) input pixel ‘pulled’, with shift 10 points; the update of the number and of the specimen itself is of course continuous; users can concentrate on looking at the specimen itself while scooting the diamond around and then…
   * when users release the diamond, it returns to its resting position and the change is permanent.
+  * an example:
+    1. starting situation: not dragging; display size is 100pt;
+    * started dragging, control offset (h, v) = (10, 20)—going north-east; display size is 130pt;
+    * adjusting the dragging (user wants to reduce the increase), control offset = (5, 15); display size is 120pt;
+    * user wants no change at all, control offset = (-8, 15)—going north-west; display size is 100pt;
+    * decreasing, control offset = (-10, -20)—going south-west; display size is 70pt;
+    * mouse up, release the control; display size is the last one shown: 70pt;
 * the **filter box** is where users type characters to filter the specimen;
   * when the specimen contains real-life words, the Strict control—a discrete, 3-position slider—is displayed next to it—
     * the setting furthest from the word ‘Strict’ is the least strict one; when a word contains at least one character that is in the filter box, it is displayed;